Anatomy & Physiology Hematological #6

-Type AB positive blood is not safe to administer to the patient with type O negative blood.
+Type AB positive blood is not safe to administer to the client with type O negative blood.

 - AB negative

-Type AB negative blood cannot be safely administered to the patient with type O negative blood.
+Type AB negative blood cannot be safely administered to the client with type O negative blood.

 An individual blood type is classified by the absence, or presence, of antibodies and inherited substances located on the surface of RBCs.